yeti-platform/yeti/README.md

         $ pip install -r requirements.txt

 * Launch the webserver from the `malcom` directory using `./malcom.py`.
 Check `./malcom.py --help` for listen interface and ports.
   * For starters, you can copy the `malcom.conf.example` file to `malcom.conf` and run `./malcom.py -c malcom.conf`

+### Docker instance

+The quickest way to get you started is to pull the Docker image from the public docker repo.

+        $ sudo docker pull tomchop/malcom
+        $ sudo docker run -P -d --name malcom tomchop/malcom

+Connect to your malcom instance by checking the port on the docker file.

+        $ sudo docker port malcom
+        8080/tcp -> 0.0.0.0:49155

+Connecting to `http://<docker_host>:49155/` should get you started.

 ### Quick note on TLS interception